What To Do in Kata Beach?

 What to Do in Kata Beach?

 Fantastic place in high season, Kata is sometimes unsafe to swim in low season.
 However, because of the waves it then becomes popular among surfers and even hosts a surf competition once a year.
 Nothing unusual, but it’s a great place to learn.
-Few shops rent surfboards here and there and can teach you the basics.
+Few surf shops rent surfboards here and there and can teach you the basics.

 - Surf House Phuket – a fun artificial wave surf park, great for both adults and kids.